This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 The Stateful

-widget itself is immutable, which its state object persist over the lifetime of the widget.
+widget itself is immutable, while its state object persists over the lifetime of the widget.

 This state class extends State<T>